 – Common Room

-Japan is easily one of the most expensive countries in the world, but it’s also amazingly beautiful so of course, a lot of budget backpackers like to come here.
+Japan is expensive.
+But it’s also amazingly beautiful so of course, a lot of budget backpackers like to come here.
 Finding cheap accommodation can be a challenge but not when you have A-Yado Gion which is not just one of the best backpacker hostels in Kyoto but it’s also cheap as chips.
 A strictly no-frills atmosphere, A-Yado Gion is in the heart of the Geisha city so you’re getting great value for money here.

 – Free Massage Chair